tips

 A friendly stranger hands you a voucher for a discount at a nearby restaurant.
 When you try to use it, the restaurant claims it's invalid or expired, and you're stuck with the full bill.

 How to avoid it: Don't accept vouchers from strangers on the street.
 Find restaurants through reviews, recommendations, or by walking past and checking the menu yourself.
+Our guide on how to eat like a local in Spain has plenty of tips for finding genuine places.

 Where Scams Are Most Common